OwolabiMO/Marven-Toys/README.md

 # Mexico-Toys

-## Sales & inventory data for a fictitious chain of toy stores in Mexico called Maven Toys, including information about products, stores, daily sales transactions, and current inventory levels at each location.
+### Sales & inventory data for a fictitious chain of toy stores in Mexico called Mexico Toys, including information about products, stores, daily sales transactions, and current inventory levels at each location.

 Recommended Analysis